Jaymon/endpoints/README.md

 # Endpoints

 Quickest API builder in the West!
-Lovingly crafted for [First Opinion](http://firstopinionapp.com/) but since used in multiple projects.

 This is the latest and greatest version of _Endpoints_, but you might still need the [version 1 branch](https://github.com/jaymon/endpoints/tree/v1) of the code, the _version 1_ branch is the only branch that is currently installed using `pip endpoints`, since _version 2_ is under active development.
-Once we consider _version 2_ stable we will publish it to pip also.
+Once I consider _version 2_ stable we will publish it to pip also.

 ## 5 Minute Getting Started